- (812) 856-3777

 A.B., University of Chicago (Linguistics and Anthropology), 2002

-Mass media, materiality and material agency, multilingualism, language shift and endangerment, anthropology of performance, historical anthropology, cultural and intellectual property, socialism and post-socialism, race and ethnicity; Mongolia and Russia, especially Siberia
+Media, materiality, semiotics, multilingualism, language shift and endangerment, language and political economy, historical anthropology, cultural and intellectual property, ethnography of institutions, socialism and post-socialism, race and ethnicity; Mongolia and Russia, especially Siberia.

 I am a linguistic and sociocultural anthropologist with special interests in language and media in post-Soviet Eurasia.
 My research lies at the intersection of two clusters of problems.
 The first is indigenous language shift, endangerment, and revitalization, which I have been studying in Russia’s Buryat territories, a multilingual region of eastern Siberia on the Mongolian border, since 2005.
-In the course of field research there, I was struck by the central role of affect and emotion in language shift and revitalization, which I have been developing recently in articles on shame and “kitchen language.”
-This research is also the basis for my current book project on mass media and minority language use.
-The book integrates production data from Buryat media institutions with consumption/reception data from audiences and formal linguistic analyses of texts and transcripts, employing a novel holistic approach to elucidate how the language used and manufactured in institutional settings circulates from and into other domains of daily life.
-The second, related cluster includes materiality, technology, circulation, and notions of property.
-I am particularly interested in how authorship and intellectual property are figured in emerging media within socialist and (or versus) post-socialist contexts, which I am developing into a new long-term ethnographic project.
-I am also currently involved with collaborative projects on pre-Revolutionary Orthodox missionary linguistics and contemporary shamanism in Buryatia.
+This research was the basis for my first book, Mixed Messages: Mediating Native Belonging in Asian Russia (Cornell University Press, 2020).
+Mixed Messages shows how language and the production, circulation, and consumption of media are practices by which residents of the Buryat territories perform and negotiate competing possible identities.
+The book integrates production data from Buryat media institutions with consumption/reception data from audiences and linguistic analyses of texts and transcripts, employing a novel holistic approach to elucidate how the language used in institutional settings circulates from and into other domains of daily life.
+In fieldwork for this project, I was struck by the central role that emotion and affective connections play in language shift and revitalization—a realization that has nuanced my approach to language and political economy.
+I have recently developed this line of thinking in publications on shame and “kitchen language.”
+The second, related cluster concerns materiality, technology, circulation, and notions of property.
+I am particularly interested in how value is interactionally negotiated across different nodes in a global commodity chain, which I have been studying in the Mongolian cashmere industry since 2014.
+I am also currently working on a large collaborative project on the cultural afterlives and anticipatory pre-lives of infrastructural projects in Siberia.